 Keynesians and big government advocates tell us that the state needs to incentivize the public through policy, otherwise they will make poor choices that harm society.
 They might not purchase a house or donate to a non-profit organization.
 While there is no evidence to suggest this would be the case, the question is: So what?

 Friedrich Hayek, the eminent economist, proposed the idea of a so-called spontaneous order.
 It is the order that emerges as results “of human action, not human design.”
 In other words, things happen because of individuals’ voluntary decisions, not government decrees.
 If the market shows that people prefer to rent than to buy, or to invest than donate, then that is the prerogative of the public, not politicians.
-Despite what the nihilist civil servants contend, free people can and do make good choices on a regular basis in the absence of a schoolmarm yelling out directives.We value your comments!
-Please weigh in on our comment section below.
+Despite what the nihilist civil servants contend, free people can and do make good choices on a regular basis in the absence of a schoolmarm yelling out directives.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com